We are open every day during our regular season (spring/summer/fall) unless closed due to inclement weather.

 We have approximately 130 different species of animals ranging from domestic to extinct in the wild.
 In total we have about 340 animals!

 We have a number of events all throughout the year, from major events to animal appreciation days!
 Please click here for our full list of events.

 By joining today!
-Click here to start your zoo experience!
+Click here to start your zoo member experience!

 Of course!
 We love our volunteers.
 Click here to start your volunteer experience!